 - With 25-50% salary recovery, the average annual teaching assignment will be on average 2 courses.
-The teaching assignment for persons with salary recovery above or below the 25-50% range is pro-rated based on percentage of salary recovered. - When funded research projects include facility and administrative (i.e., indirect) cost recovery of at least 25%, the investigator's salary recovery dollars will be divided in the following manner: with up to 49% faculty effort supported by grant funding at the NIH full rate, 10% of faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as annual salary supplement; with 50% to 89% funded, 15% of faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as an annual salary supplement; at 90% and higher faculty effort supported by grant funding at the NIH full indirect rate, 20% of the faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as annual salary supplement.
+The teaching assignment for persons with salary recovery above or below the 25-50% range is pro-rated based on percentage of salary recovered. - When funded research projects include facility and administrative (i.e., indirect) cost recovery of at least 25%, the investigator's salary recovery dollars will be divided in the following manner: with up to 49% faculty effort supported by grant funding at the NIH full rate, 10% of faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as annual salary supplement; with 50% to 89% funded, 15% of faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as an annual salary supplement; with 50% to 89% funded, 15% of faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as an annual salary supplement; at 90% and higher faculty effort supported by grant funding at the NIH full indirect rate, 20% of the faculty salary funded by grant(s) will be returned to the faculty member in either a research account or as annual salary supplement.
 For grants that fund with indirect costs below 25%, a salary supplement and/or adjustment of teaching responsibilities may be considered. - The investigator's research account may be utilized to support additional research personnel, equipment, and supplies not covered in the grant; to support research staff during a brief bridge period between grants; and to support graduate students, travel, and seeding new projects.

-Teaching load adjustments for grants for which no salary and benefits support is provided or for no-cost extensions that provide no effort support will be negotiated with the faculty's supervisor, senior associate dean for academic affairs and educational innovation, and senior associated dean for research and innovation.
+Teaching load adjustments for grants for which no salary and benefits support is provided or for nocost extensions that provide no effort support will be negotiated with the faculty's supervisor, senior associate dean for academic affairs and educational innovation, and senior associated dean for research and innovation.
 Faculty who participates in grants with contributed effort but not salary recovery must obtain approval from their supervisor prior to submitting the grant proposal.